Jonathan2251/lbd/source/c++.rst

     ori  $2, $2, %tp_lo(b)
     ...

-While Mips uses rdhwr instruction to access thread varaible as below, Cpu0 access thread varaible without inventing any new instruction.
+While MIPS uses the `rdhwr` instruction to access thread-local variables, Cpu0 accesses thread-local variables without introducing any new instructions.

-The thread variables are keeped in thread varaible memory location which accessed through \%tp_hi and \%tp_lo, and furthermore, this section of memory is protected through kernel mode program.
+Thread-local variables in Cpu0 are stored in a dedicated thread-local memory region, which is accessed through `%tp_hi` and `%tp_lo`.
+This memory section is protected by the kernel, meaning it can only be accessed in kernel mode.

-Thus, the user mode program cannot access this area of memory and no space to breathe for hack program.
+As a result, user-mode programs cannot access this memory region, leaving no room for potential exploits or malicious programs to interfere with thread-local storage.

 .. code-block:: console